 DOCG stands for Denominazione di Origine Controllata e Garantita.
 It is the highest classification of wine under Italian law, sitting above DOC (Denominazione di Origine Controllata).
 This means wine makers need to follow strict quality control procedures just to use the name.

-Quality of DOCG wines is “guaranteed” by a government-licensed agency that analyses and tastes wine before it is bottled.
-Each guaranteed bottle of wine is labelled with a numbered governmental seal across the neck of the bottle, to prevent fraud.
+Quality of DOCG wines is “guaranteed” by a government-licensed agency VALORITALIA S.r.l. (https://www.valoritalia.it/) that certifies each batch of wine.
+Each guaranteed bottle is labelled with a numbered governmental seal across the neck of the bottle, to prevent fraud.

-For wines made from grapes grown in several vineyards, the Barolo DOCG laws cap the maximum harvest at 8,000 kg of grapes / ha.
-This makes just under 7,000 full-sized bottles per hectare.
-For single-vineyard (labelled “Vigna”) Barolo, the permitted maximum is even less: 7,200 kg /ha.
+For wines made from grapes grown in several vineyards, the Barolo DOCG laws cap the maximum harvest at 8,000 kg of grapes per hectare.
+This makes just under seven thousand 75cl bottles.
+For single-vineyard (labelled “Vigna”) Barolo, the permitted maximum is even less: 7,200 kg per hectare.
 Top winemakers always plant below the maximum limit, so can each produce no more than a few thousand bottles of high quality Barolo per year.

 As a result, supply of the wine is limited; and that is why there will never be enough Barolo to satisfy the market.
 This premium wine sells out and leaves the winemakers’ cellars quickly.